stevenzhouzh/stevenzhouzh.github.io/design-plan/design-journey.md

 ### Self-Reflection (Final Submission)
 > This was the first project in this class where you coded some JavaScript.
 What did you learn from this experience?

-I learn the basics of adding client side interactivity to websites.
-Altough I did have some experience in web, I did not get to interactivity yet so this was exciting.
-Furthermore, I have leanrt the principles of designing website interactivity and the systematic steps of designing and then implementation.
+In the process of learning the basics of adding client-side interactivity to websites, I was able to expand my skills in web development.
+Even though I had some experience with web development, I had not yet explored the fascinating world of interactivity.
+This was a thrilling experience as I learn the essentials of creating interactive designs.

 > Take some time here to reflect on how much you've learned since you started this class.
 It's often easy to ignore our own progress.
 Take a moment and think about your accomplishments in this class.
 Hopefully you'll recognize that you've accomplished a lot and that you should be very proud of those accomplishments!

-I have now learnt how to design a website from scratch: gathering user data, identifying audience and their goals, designing information archetecture and then the layout.
-I have then learned how to implement the website with HTML and CSS.
-Now i am very excited about being introduced to the field of interactivity wIhich is a whole new experience for me!
+As I reflect on my journey of learning web development, I feel proud of my achievements so far.
+I gained a solid understanding of the fundamentals of designing a website from scratch.
+I have learned the importance of gathering user data, identifying the target audience and their goals, and designing a clear information architecture and layout.
+It has been a fascinating learning experience to discover how to implement these design principles using HTML and CSS.
+Now I am thrilled to be introduced to the exciting field of interactivity.
+This presents a whole new dimension of web design that I have yet to explore.